 The second thing I learned is that a copywriter’s job goes beyond generating documents of copy that just get handed over to the designers and art directors.

-“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” Carey told me.
-“Because sometimes the best creative solution is one that has nothing to do with words.
+“If you want to be a good copywriter, you have to be able to express ideas visually as well as through copy,” he told me.
+“Because sometimes, the best creative solution is one that has nothing to do with words.
 To be really successful, you have to be able to visualize the final creative and imagine how people will respond to it.”

 This is what makes Carey good at his job.
-That, his competitiveness and tenacity.
+That, and his competitiveness and tenacity.

 Advertising guru David Ogilvy said, “There are very few men of genius in advertising agencies.
 But we need all we can find.
 Almost without exception they are disagreeable.
 Don’t destroy them.
 They lay golden eggs.”

 But there are exceptions.
 While Carey may disagree with a direction, an approach or a piece of copy, it comes from his determination to improve the work.
 The truth is, there’s no one more infectiously funny to work with, and truly passionate about advertising.